photontexteditor/Photon/README.md

 [![Discussions](https://img.shields.io/badge/discussions-view-yellow)](https://github.com/orgs/photontexteditor/discussions)
 # Photon
 ![Photon](https://github.com/photontexteditor/Photon/blob/main/img/photon.jpg)
 Photon `Photon Text Editor` is a modern text editor with minimalist features using an object-oriented paradigm.
-Photon is a minimal text editor that empowers users with features such as writing source code for multiple programming languages, copy, cut, find, replace, word count, and user control user interface as basic features.
+It is a minimal text editor that empowers users with features such as writing source code for multiple programming languages, copy, cut, find, replace, word count, and user control user interface as basic features.

 ## Table of Contents